FreeCAD/FreeCAD-documentation/wiki/Path_SetupSheet.md

 ## SetupSheet Values

-Other values in the SetupSheet can be referenced directly:
+Other values in the SetupSheet can be referenced directly   *

 -   SetupSheet.ClearanceHeightOffset
 -   SetupSheet.SafeHeightOffset